TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 Induction heating remains one of the most effective methods for transferring energy into conductive materials by applying time-varying magnetic fields to create eddy current.
 Performance, repeatability, and efficiency are all fundamentally determined by the level of control over the physical process of induction heating.
 The controller allows for the delivery of power, measures and adjusts temperature, and ensures operational safety.
 Even a well-designed induction coil cannot consistently provide precise heating performance without an efficient controller.

-This project addresses the challenge of by designing and prototyping a custom induction heater controller capable of heating both the internal and surface-level regions of circular metallic elements such as bar stock and standard black pipe.
+This project addresses the challenge by designing and prototyping a custom induction heater controller capable of heating both the internal and surface-level regions of circular metallic elements, such as bar stock and standard black pipe.
 Unlike commercial cooktop controllers, which operate in open-loop configurations, this system will implement closed-loop control to verify temperature rise against electrical power input, gather experimental data, and allow flexible user-defined operating modes.

 The fully formulated problem is essentially to design a controller that can sense and control temperature, safely and effectively manage power delivery, and provide real-time feedback for experimental validation of induction heating performance.
 To meet customer requirements and IEEE safety standards, the system shall strike a balance between safety, measurement accuracy, and adaptability.